-Using the results of 2008 tests on the district's more than 40,000 fountains, crews are replacing fountains with lead in amounts above the U.S. Environmental Protection Agency's action level of 15 parts per million; other fountains are determined to be below that level.
+Using the results of 2008 tests on the district's more than 40,000 fountains, crews are replacing fountains with lead in amounts above the U.S. Environmental Protection Agency's action level of 15 parts per billion; other fountains are determined to be below that level.

 L.A.
 Unified didn't have the resources to review the 2008 tests until the school board approved a $19.8 million bond last fall to finance the cleanup, said Roger Finstad, L.A.
 Unified's director of maintenance and operations.